Clubhouse Games: 51 Worldwide Classics

 Clubhouse Games: 51 Worldwide Classics, known as 51 Worldwide Games in Europe and Australia, is a 2020 party video game developed by NDcube and published by Nintendo for the Nintendo Switch.
-This game is a successor to Clubhouse Games (2005) for the Nintendo DS and is a compilation of board, card, tabletop, and toy sports games from around the world.
-Clubhouse Games sold more than four million copies by April 2022.
+The game is a successor to Clubhouse Games for the Nintendo DS and is a compilation of board, card, tabletop, and toy sports games from around the world.
+The game sold more than four million copies by April 2022.

 Gameplay

 Upon starting the game, the player chooses a toy figurine as an avatar and assigns a favorite game to it.
 This allows other players to see a globe where they can pick that game.
 These figurines act as guides for the games and offer trivia on the game, such as its history.

 The compilation of 51 games includes a variety of board, card, tabletop, and toy sports games such as Yacht Dice, Four-in-a-Row, Backgammon, Renegade, Checkers, Chess, Dominoes, Hanafuda, President, Golf, Fishing, Bowling, Darts, and Toy Baseball.
 Additionally, there is a bonus Piano game included.
 Various games allow for motion control through the use of the Joy-Con controllers.
 In solo play, the player plays against CPU opponents if required and can change the difficulty accordingly.
 An unlockable Mario-themed card deck can be used for certain card games.

 Multiple games allow for motion control with the use of the Joy-Con.
 In solo play, the player plays against CPU opponents (if the game requires them) and can change the difficulty accordingly.
 Multiplayer games can be played locally in single-system play (with some exceptions) or via local wireless depending on the game.
 A multiplayer mode called "Mosaic Mode" allows for multiple Nintendo Switch consoles to link together to display one larger multi-monitor picture in games like Slot Cars, where one track is displayed over four screens.
 Most of the games included can be played online, either with matchmaking modes or lobbies with friends.

 "Clubhouse Games Guest Pass", known as "Local Multiplayer Guest Edition" in PAL regions and "Pocket Edition" in Japan, is a free application on the Nintendo eShop which includes all 52 games but with only Dominoes, Four-in-a-Row, President, and Slot Cars available in single player mode.
 It allows players to create lobbies with others who own the free application, and it allows them to join lobbies hosted by players who own the full game and play any of the multiplayer games available.